petermacdonald/icg_csv_import/README.md

 The output from our re-import operation will be another complete CSV file, with an updated time-stamp, and comment PID entries in place of the three cells in column one that were updated.
 If additional updates are needed this output CSV file can be edited and re-imported.

 Rinse and repeat, as often as you like.
 The possibilities are endless.
 Powerful stuff indeed!

+### OBJ Content Handling

+As mentioned earlier in this document, CSV Import provides the ability to download one content file per imported object.
+The content can be an image, a PDF document, an audio recording, or any other content form supported by an accompanying Islandora content model.
+Specification of the file's path and file name can be provided in OBJ_PREFIX and OBJ key columns, respectively.
+The corresponding specification of an object's content model can be provided in a CMODEL key column.

+OBJ content files are imported using a Drupal 'hook' function named *hook_fetch_OBJ* as documented in this module's *icg_csv_import.api.php* file.

+Your *hook_fetch_OBJ* function will only be called if all three of the following input parameters (see the *CSV Import User Interface* section of this document) are provided:

+ * a complete and valid path to the content file,
+ * a valid username with permissions to read the content file, and
+ * a corresponding, valid password to permit read access to the content path and file name.

+The module will concatenate the OBJ_PREFIX and OBJ key fields together, with NO additional separator, and pass the concatenated result to your *hook_fetch_OBJ* function.

+### Default Values

+CSV Import may be driven by 'default' values in some circumstances and another Drupal 'hook' function named *hook_fetch_CSV_defaults*.
+This function is documented in the module's module's *icg_csv_import.api.php* file.
+The function returns a PHP array named $values, and currently supports the definition of the following defaults:

+ * label_field => Specifies the MODS field used to define an object's LABEL.
+Usually /mods/titleInfo/title.
+ * transform => Specifies the full path of the MODS-to-DC transform to run on each object MODS record.

+### Import Post-Processing

+Once an object has been successfully created, or updated, from a single line of CSV data, the module will perform the following sequence of post-processing actions upon that object:

+1. If a valid $values\['transform'\] (see the *Default Values* section above) XSLT transform file was specified, the module will invoke the transform to generate a new DC datastream from the object's MODS datastream.
+2. The module will regenerate all derivative datastreams as specified by the object's content model (CMODEL).
+3. The module invokes any *hook_create_object_post_ops* defined by the user.
+See *icg_csv_import.api.php* for details.

 ### CSV Import User Interface